Management of contacts

 Screening of travellers

 Exit and entry screening may be recommended in countries where borders are still open, particularly when repatriating nationals from affected areas.
 Travellers returning from affected areas should self-monitor for symptoms for 14 days and follow local protocols of the receiving country.
-Some countries may require returning travellers to enter quarantine.
-Travellers who develop symptoms are advised to contact their local health care provider, preferably by phone.
+Some countries may require travellers to enter mandatory quarantine in a designated location (e.g., a hotel).
+Travellers who develop symptoms are advised to contact their local healthcare provider, preferably by phone.
+One study of 566 repatriated Japanese nationals from Wuhan City found that symptom-based screening performed poorly and missed presymptomatic and asymptomatic cases.
+This highlights the need for testing and follow-up.

 Drive-through screening centres